 - Bring water in your backpack and some snacks.
-A small bottle of water will be vital for the walk, although there are also often street vendors.
+A small bottle of water will be vital for the walk, although there are also often street vendors who sell them.

-- To understand the history of the Pisac ruins, we suggest hiring a tour guide.
-Most tours include this service, but it is possible to hire one at the front door.
+- To understand the history of the Inca archaeological park, we suggest hiring a tour guide.
+Most tours include this service, but if you come on your own, it is possible to hire one at the front door.

 - Make sure to bring sunscreen, as the hike can be quite exposed to the sun.
 Avoid burning yourself!

-- If you are traveling during the rainy season, we recommend doing the trek in the morning.
+- If you are traveling during the rainy season (from November to March), we recommend doing the trek in the morning.
 Since the most frequent rains occur during the afternoon.

 “A RUIN SHOULD ALWAYS BE PROTECTED BUT NEVER REPAIRED – THUS MAY WE WITNESS FULL THE LINGERING LEGACIES OF THE PAST”

-We hope that this little guide on the Pisac ruins has been helpful to you.
-Without a doubt, the views and constructions of Pisac come to rival those of Machu Picchu.
+We hope that this little guide to this awesome Inca attraction has been helpful to you.
+Without a doubt, the views and constructions of this Inca attraction come to rival those of Machu Picchu.
 Not for nothing is it considered one of the most popular attractions in the Sacred Valley.
 The Machu Travel Peru team hopes to have encouraged you a bit.
 If you want to know more about everything that this magical Sacred Valley has in store, you can consult with our team of advisors.
 They will be happy to help you with the tours of the beautiful Sacred Valley of the Incas.